labuladong/fucking-algorithm/interview/The Longest Palindromic Substring.md

 Space complexity: O(1)

-By the way, a dynamic approach can also work in this problem in a same time complexity.
+By the way, a dynamic programming approach can also work in this problem in a same time complexity.
 However, we need at least O(N^2) spaces to store DP table.
 Therefore, in this problem, dp approach is not the best solution.

 In addition, **Manacher's Algorithm** requires only O(N) time complexity.
 You readers can search it through the Internet by your own interests.
 It should be very interesting.